 A Journal of Literature and Fine Arts

-About Gulf Coast: Committed to publishing top-quality fiction, poetry, and creative nonfiction from both established and emerging writers.
+About Gulf Coast: Committed to publishing high quality fiction, poetry, nonfiction, and critical art writing from both established and emerging writers.
 Includes full-color art, interviews, and book reviews.

 University of Houston

 ISSN: 0896-2251 Founded: 1985 Issues per year: 2 Simultaneous submissions: yes Email submissions: no Reading period: 8/15-3/15 Response time: 3-5 months Payment: yes (see website) Contests: yes (see website) Distributors: Ingram Periodicals Average pages: 280 Sample copy (postpaid): $8 Cover Price: $10 Back Issues: $8 Subscription (Ind): $16/1year; $28/2 years Subscription (Inst): $16

 Publisher’s Description: Founded in 1985 by Donald Barthelme, Philip Lopate, and UH Creative Writing Program Graduate Students, Gulf Coast has been hailed by Sven Birkerts as an “established player” in the “progressive mainstream” (Boston Globe, 2004).